zirman/enigma/README.md

 Download Source and Install Dependencies
 ----------------------------------------

-From the location you wish to install Enigma, type the following in the command
+From the location you wish to install Enigma, run the following in the command
 line:

 	sudo npm install -g yo grunt-cli bower